djeada/Numerical-Methods/notes/3_differentiation/taylor_series.md

 ### Advantages

-I. **Simplification into Polynomials**:

-Representing functions as polynomials can make them easier to manipulate, integrate, differentiate, and approximate.

-II. **Local Approximation**:

-By capturing information from all derivatives at a single point, Taylor series provide a rich local approximation, telling us not only about the function’s value but also its slope, curvature, and higher-order characteristics at that point.

-III. **Uniform Approach**:

-Many functions, including transcendental functions (like $\sin x, \cos x, e^x$), can be expressed and handled using Taylor series in a uniform manner.
+- Representing functions as **polynomials simplifies operations** like integration, differentiation, and approximation, making complex functions easier to work with mathematically.
+- Taylor series provide a **local approximation** of functions by incorporating derivatives of all orders at a single point, capturing details such as slope, curvature, and higher-order behaviors.
+- The method offers a **uniform approach** to handling a wide range of functions, including transcendental functions like $\sin x$, $\cos x$, and $e^x$, through polynomial representations.

 ### Limitations

-I. **Local Validity**:

-The series accurately represents $f(x)$ near $a$.
-As $x$ moves away from $a$, convergence might slow down or fail entirely, limiting the usefulness of the approximation far from the center.

-II. **Requirement of Infinite Differentiability**:

-The function must be infinitely differentiable at $a$ for the Taylor series to exist.
-Not all functions meet this criterion.

-III. **Convergence Issues**:
+- The approximation has **local validity**, meaning it works best near the point $a$.
+Moving farther from $a$ can lead to reduced accuracy or even divergence.
+- Taylor series require **infinite differentiability** at the point $a$, limiting their applicability to functions that are not smooth or have points of non-differentiability.

-Even if a function is infinitely differentiable, the Taylor series might not converge to the function for all $x$.
-Some functions have Taylor series that converge only within a restricted radius, or may fail to converge to the function’s actual values outside that radius.
+- Even for infinitely differentiable functions, **convergence issues** can arise, with some Taylor series converging only within a certain radius or failing to match the function outside that radius, affecting their global accuracy.